 You can start to build your target list of schools by using one of two approaches:

-- The first is to go to the Resources Section at com/Schools/ and find a list of the schools with Sports offered, the level of competition, then research academic programs to see if there’s a match.
+- The first is to go to AllStarRecruits.com/ncaa-division-i-ii-and-iii-schools-conference-and-region/ and find a list of the schools that offer your Sport, the level of competition, then research academic programs to see if there’s a match.

 - The second is to find schools in a particular region, (maybe you want to stay in the Northeast), then look to see if a matching academic program.
 Either approach will lead you to the same conclusion, but academic considerations should be first and athletics second.

-You can use the Targeted Schools List found in the Resources Section in the back of this book, or at AllStarRecruits.com/targeted-list-of-schools/ or use your own spreadsheet.
+You can use the Targeted Schools List or use your own spreadsheet.
 You should include 10-15 schools.
 The list should include 1/3 of of “reach”, 1/3 “safety”, and 1/3 “target” schools.
 Add notes to the list including Pros and Cons, personal connections you may have, have you attended a camp that the coach was working, or maybe you have a family member who played on the team in the past.
 Do more research on your top picks.
-Use the College Information Worksheet and College Ratings Sheet in the Resources Section of this Book.
+Use the College Information Worksheet and College Selection Worksheet to document your findings.
 This will help you narrow down your top choices.